 A closeup of a red-purple drink with smoke on a grey table next to vintage keys and cards.

 • Tequila – you’ll want blanco (silver) tequila which will complement the fruitiness in this punch.
-This is the tequila I used!
+I used Tequila Mi Campo.
+Mezcal would also be delicious for a smoky flavor.
+If you’re not a fan of tequila, try vodka.

 • Lemon juice – use freshly-squeezed for the best flavor and tartness.